-After visiting Nevada and exploring the Reno Tahoe area in the fall, I’ve created an ideal itinerary for enjoying all kinds of outdoor adventures, history, and great food all around Carson City and Lake Tahoe.
-Many people consider Tahoe for vacations, but there is a whole world just a few miles from the lake that is perfect for families or solo adventurers alike.
-Use this itinerary as a Reno Tahoe travel / trip planner to build the sort of vacation YOU want.
+Reno and Lake Tahoe have so many more things to do than casinos and skiing.
+I’ve created an ideal itinerary for enjoying all kinds of outdoor adventures, history, and great food all around Carson City and Lake Tahoe.
+Many people consider Lake Tahoe for vacations, but there is a whole world just a few miles from the lake that is perfect for families or solo adventurers alike.
+Use this itinerary as a Reno-Tahoe travel / trip planner to build the sort of vacation YOU want.

 4 Days in Reno Tahoe Itinerary

-As you arrive in the Reno Tahoe area, you’ll most likely fly into Reno (RNO) or be driving from the San Francisco Bay Area.
+As you arrive in the Reno-Tahoe airport or general area, you’ll most likely fly into Reno (RNO) or be driving from the San Francisco Bay Area.
 Either way, you’ll do some quick sightseeing in downtown Reno, driving under the Reno Arch and checking out the facades of some of the famous vintage casinos.
 But then you head south and start your awesome vacation.

 Walk Through the Historic Neighborhood